-Insulin is a fundamental hormone required to use glucose as energy.
+Before understanding insulin resistance, it is essential to understand what insulin is.
+Insulin is a hormone required to use glucose as energy.
 It assists in glucose entry into the cells following carbohydrate intake.

 Think of insulin as a key.
 When glucose from carb sources is ingested and absorbed, insulin is released.
 The insulin essentially unlocks the cells' "door" for glucose to enter.

 Insulin resistance is when cells do not respond well to insulin.
-They cannot easily take up glucose from the blood, thus leading to high blood sugars.
+They cannot easily take up glucose from the blood, thus leading to high blood sugar or glucose.

 Insulin Resistance & Type II Diabetes